Why I Use Lightroom for Editing Wedding Images

 Capture One Update January 2024

-So, in other words, people who currently use Capture One Express will, after that date, find that software to no longer be operational.
+So, in other words, people who currently used Capture One Express would, after that date, find that software to no longer be operational.

 But the expected way for this kind of situation to be handled would be to simply announce that development of the app had ceased, and no further updates would be provided.
 Naturally over time, the user base of this app would dwindle, as hardware and OS updates would eventually render it unusable, but at least users would have plenty of time to adapt.
 Some photographers, who found the existing Express feature set to be adequate, would hang on to their old computers as long as possible so that they could keep using the app, while others would choose to upgrade to the Pro version, and some (particular non-professionals who can't really justify the cost) would move on to other solutions for their RAW editing needs.

 Freezing development of app but keeping it available would cost them very little in resources while still maintaining goodwill with the photography community.
-Even going further, and removing it completely from their website (reducing their expense to zero), would still be viewed as tolerable.
-But for them to actually disable the existing software installed on users' computers is a shockingly hostile act.
+Even going further, and removing it completely from their website (reducing their expense literally to zero), would still be viewed as tolerable.
+But for them to actually disable the existing software already running on users' computers was a shockingly antagonistic act.

 There are arguments over whether or not this is legal, particularly for users who received a brand-specific version of Capture One Express with the purchase of a camera body (as is the case with me).
 True, we did not "buy" the software, but, at least perception-wise, we obtained a perpetual license via the arrangement between Capture One and the camera manufacturer.
-Capture One's response to this is that the bundling of the app with a camera body does not represent a "monetary transaction" between the user and Capture One, so they retain the right to forcibly disable the software.
-Further questions along these lines are met with a "talk to our lawyers" kind of answer.
+Capture One's response to this is that the bundling of the app with a camera body does not represent a "monetary transaction" between the user and Capture One, so they retained the right to forcibly disable the software.
+Further questions along these lines were met with a gruff and hostile "talk to our lawyers" kind of answer.

-But how they have chosen to handle this transition has very much soured my view of the company, and almost completely eliminates any chance of me ever becoming a paying customer of theirs.
+But how they chose to handle this transition has very much soured my view of the company, and almost completely eliminates any chance of me ever becoming a paying customer of theirs.

 Combine that with the fact that, although they do still offer a perpetual license for Capture One Pro, there are NO feature updates provided (not even for defined period of, say, 6 or 12 months), so it's not a very attractive offering.
 Clearly, they are pushing the subscription model, just as Adobe moved to years ago.
 But comparing the feature set and price to Adobe's Photography Plan (which includes Lightroom, Photoshop, mobile apps, and syncing), Capture One is very much a "pay more, get less" proposition.